 “Any rational solution to these issues must exploit the potential dangers of the COVID-19 pandemic as an opportunity to take stock of the unprecedented pressure on Pygmy populations so that support may be provided.”

-Animal welfare, food security, disease risk and traditional rights must be taken into consideration, he said.
+Animal welfare, food security, disease risk and traditional rights must be taken into consideration, Fa added.

 Becoming more sedentary has not lowered malnutrition levels, as the Pygmy people lack alternative lands on which to grow their own food, which the researchers say would help bridge nutrient gaps unmet by natural resources.